lovely-io/lovely.io-stl/README.md

 # Lovely IO

-`LeftJS` is a clean take on the [RightJS](http://rightjs.org) framework

-It is not a fork, it is more like R&D for the future major version of RightJS.
-The goal is to play with some new ideas in a clean environment.
+`Lovely IO` is a javascript development platform based on [RightJS](http://rightjs.org) It is not exactly a framework, but rather a collection of micro-frameworks based on modules from [RightJS](http://rightjs.org)

+The goal of the project is to create a platform/environment for JavaScript development that will help you to have grand old time while you do your job

-The targets are the following:
+The targets are about the following

- * Get rid of all the global variables
- * Make no JavaScript core extensions (will go in a plugin)
+ * Real modularity
- * Create a console based testing/building environment
+ * AMD based modules serving
- * Make more civilized collections handling interface
+ * Automatic dependencies handling
- * Review the utility functions collection
- * Focus on the modern browsers: Safari, Chrome, FF4
- * Zero tolerance for old browser hacks in the core

-Basically the aim is to create a super-lightweight and clean version of RightJS and see where it will get us.
+ * Community available hosting

+Well, kinda like that.
+Watch for the actual release :)

 ## How To...